Bhart97/CDE-project/module/part b/README.md

 **1. Creating and Configuring a Compute Instance**

 Login with the provided AWS IAM account.
-Upload an [existing keypair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws) from your local machine if planning on using the CloudShell.
+Upload an [existing keypair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws) or create a new one.
 Note, managing your keypair is very important and is highly recommended to be consistent with how your keys are stored and accessed.

 Create an EC2 instance with the following configurations listed below and default settings otherwise.
-View the documentations on [initializing](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) and [launching](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) EC2 instances with the AWS CloudShell:
+View the documentations on initializing and launching [EC2 instances](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-instances.html) with the AWS CloudShell:
 ```
 - Amazon Linux 2 AMI with t2.micro type
 - <TODO> WebServerGroup security group